Century (The Long Blondes song)

-Century is the first single to be taken from The Long Blondes second album "Couples".
+Century is a song by English band The Long Blondes and the first single from their second album Couples.
 It was released on 24 March 2008 as a limited edition 7" single and digital download.

 The b-side to "Century", "The Unbearable Lightness of Buildings", was written specifically for Tate Modern as part of their 12-week-long Tate Tracks that was held at the beginning of April 2007.
 The idea was Tate invited The Long Blondes to walk around the gallery and find a work of art that would inspire them to write a track.
 In the end, it was Jannis Kounellis's Untitled that grabbed their attention.
 They said "Untitled caught our eye because we saw the stark industrial landscape and pictured ourselves within it".